jbenno/nyuad_comm_tech/files/videos.md

-# List of the Youtube links to the recorded lecutres:
+# List of the Youtube links to the recorded lectures:

 0. https://youtu.be/2zHJFzwNPc8
 1. https://youtu.be/2fBb1fCSKsA